qin-coder/Study_Project_Xuwei_Qin/README.md

 # experiment_script
 The experiment_script folder stores the code for reinforcement learning, including changing the crossover rate or mutation rate under random seeds and fixed random seeds.
 The image generation code is also stored.

-# experiment_script
-The experiment_script folder stores the code for reinforcement learning, including changing the crossover rate or mutation rate under random seeds and fixed random seeds.
-The image generation code is also stored.

 # Evosuite_modified
 The modified Evosuite code is stored in the Evosuite_modified folder.
 Run the package.bat file to complete the project packaging.
 The new Evosuite.jar package can be found in the evosuite-landscape\shaded\target path.